kerberos-io/documentation/71_web/2_contribute.md

 <a name="installation"></a>
 ## Installation

-The complete installation can be found on [**the advanced installation page**](/installation/advanced), describing the complete set of instructions.
-However for simplicity we will give a summarized version, as probably you will already have a development environment set up.
+The installation can be found on [**the generic installation page**](/installation/generic), describing the complete set of instructions.

-Install PHP dependencies

-    sudo apt-get install php5-cli php5-fpm php5-gd php5-mcrypt php5-curl nodejs

-Get the source code from Github.

-    git clone https://github.com/kerberos-io/web && cd web

-Install PHP packages by using composer.

-    curl -sS https://getcomposer.org/installer | sudo php
-    sudo mv composer.phar /usr/bin/composer
-    composer install

-Change write permission on the storage directory.

-    chmod -R 777 app/storage

-Install bower globally by using node package manager, this is installed when installing nodejs.

-    npm -g install bower

-Install Front-end dependencies with bower

-    cd public
-    sudo bower --allow-root install

-That's it..

 <a name="versioning"></a>
 ## Versioning

 As you've probably seen in the **installation summary** we are hosting our repositories on [**github**](https://github.com/kerberos-io).
 As any larger project we are also using a versioning strategy; an easy one :) we don't want to get the things complicated.
 The version strategy is based on this [**branching model**](http://nvie.com/posts/a-successful-git-branching-model/).

 The model includes: